Vang Vieng, Laos

 Dogs For Sale – Hanoi

 So Mitch and I were walking near the Old Quarter market and came across a few vendors who were selling and processing dog.
 This was right after we were stopped by a Vietnamese midget with an eerily disfigured face (in an alley, no less) who spoke VERY good English.
-(I know, ‘Disfigured Vietnamese Midget’ might be a politically-incorrect term… they prefer to be called ‘Disfigured Midgets from Vietnam’, but please bear with me.)
 It was a VERY unusual midget conversation/encounter, and both Mitch and I were a bit puzzled/confused.
-The midget granted me three wishes, said goodbye and quickly disappeared.
-I think he was headed back to work at the chocolate factory.
-Then there was a beautiful double rainbow.
-Then a few minutes later we stumbled upon the dog district.
+A few minutes later, we stumbled upon the dog district.
 It was serious sensory overload.

-I am only going to show the tiny version of these pictures here, as some/most people might find them offensive/repulsive/inhumane.
+I’m only going to show the tiny version of these pictures here, as some/most people might find them offensive/repulsive/inhumane.
 But in Hanoi and Vietnam and many other places around the world, it’s just a way of life.
 If you want to see the pictures in more detail, simply click on the little pictures and the larger ones should appear.
-But don’t say I didn’t warn you….!
+But don’t say I didn’t warn you!